Spring Connection New Student Checklist

 To ensure you are registered in the appropriate courses, placement/skills assessments are offered – and some required – in certain subjects such as math, English, chemistry, and foreign languages.

-- Math Placement – Complete the math placement test any time online.
-You will have to have taken the placement test before advising and course registration in mid-fall 2017.
+- Math Placement – Complete the math placement test any time online (recommended completion date is August 27, 2018).
+You will have to have taken the placement test before advising and course registration in mid-fall 2018.

-- Chemistry Placement – Complete the chemistry placement exam any time online (*Note: the exam will not be available from August 22 – September 24, 2017).
-You will have to have taken the placement test before advising and course registration in mid-fall 2017.
+- Chemistry Placement – Complete the chemistry placement exam any time online before August 27, 2018.
+You will have to have taken the placement test before advising and course registration in mid-fall 2018.

 - First-Year Writing Placement – Students will look at a first-year writing placement chart online to determine if they are exempt from the first-year writing requirement or if they should complete the online, directed self-placement assessment.

 - Foreign Language Placement – The foreign language placement exam is only available to take on campus at the CHASS Foreign Language Computing Lab (Laundry-216).
 One option is to take it in January 2018 when you begin classes.
 Alternatively, if you are local or already scheduling a visit to campus before January, you can stop by the lab’s open hours and take the exam.
 Talk to your academic advisor about whether or not you need to take the exam and when they suggest you take it.

 To learn more about these assessments, click here.

 Orientation for first-year students beginning in Spring 2019 is scheduled for Thursday, January 3, 2019.

 - Click on the “Register for Orientation” link under the “My To-Do List” section on the Dashboard.

 - Read the instructions, select, and submit the Orientation session.